What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-In collaboration with \cite{10.1109/TPAMI.2023.3335152}, RoadObstacle21 (RO21) \cite{chan2021segmentmeifyoucan} also restricts the region of interest to the drivable area with obstacles ahead.
-Images are captured in 12 different road, lighting, and weather conditions, with a resolution of 1920×1080.
+\paragraph{\textbf{RoadObstacle21:}} In collaboration with \cite{10.1109/TPAMI.2023.3335152}, RoadObstacle21 (RO21) \cite{chan2021segmentmeifyoucan} also restricts the region of interest to the drivable area with obstacles ahead.
+Images are captured in 12 different road, lighting, and weather conditions in Germany and Switzerland, with a resolution of 1920×1080.
 All 442 images are \href{https://segmentmeifyoucan.com/datasets}{freely accessible}, with 327 for evaluation, 85 captured at night or in extreme weather, and 30 for validation.
 Ground-truth semantic masks are only provided for 30 validation images, categorizing each pixel into one of three classes, obstacles (orange), drivable area (white), and uninterested area (black).
 Despite the reported coverage of 31 obstacle types, they are all treated as a single semantic category, obstacle, without distinguishing individual obstacles.
 The temporal order among relevant images is reflected by the file name, while in some cases, the temporal relationship is incorrect (e.g., curvy-street\_umbrella\_1 and curvy-street\_umbrella\_2) or inverted (e.g., darkasphalt series).
+This lack of semantic and temporal precision may hinder the model capability to capture fine-grained obstacle characteristics and reliable temporal dependencies.